 The beautiful Grande Ronde River in the corner of Washington, Oregon and Idaho is known for its Steelhead runs, but overlooked is the excellent summer smallmouth bass fishery - By Larry

-tributaries found in Oregon and Washington.
-In fact, he believes that there are no more remote or wilder, scenic canyons than along the Grande Ronde River in the
+of the tributaries found in Oregon and Washington.
+In fact, he believes that there are no more remote or wilder, scenic canyons than along the Grande Ronde

 Dam.
 The Lower Grande Dam is the last impoundment on the Snake River before Hell's Canyon Dam, according to the guide.
-The Grande Ronde River is known for its
+The Grande Ronde River is known for its steelhead fishing and

 Timing The Smallmouth Bite

 In April when spring runoff ends the water temperature will be about 45 or 50 degrees and the river will be high and muddy.
 On April 15, the fishing

 closes and then reopens on June 1 each year.
 On June 1, the water temperature will be around 50 degrees.
 Around mid-June when the water is in low